 This one is probably the easiest to set up and have running on your blog in minutes.
 That said it doesn’t mean you will be earning in minutes too, though.
 Ad Networks are places like Google Adsense or Media.Net.
 You sign up and sign in and get the code for your headers, sidebars, footer etc. The code enables third party advertisements to be shown where you have put the code.
 Normally you get paid per thousand impressions or an amount per click.

 A bit like ad advertising but instead of being paid per click or impression the blogger gets paid per lead or per sale of what they are promoting.
-You can sign up sometimes at each company or you can sign up through sites like Affiliate Window who handle a lot of companies.
+You can sign up sometimes at each company or you can sign up for sites like Affiliate Window who handle a lot of companies.
 Once accepted ( each company has their own rules for accepting ) you get a code which you add to your site in text or picture form.
 Then when someone reads your post and clicks the link you have your affiliate code in and purchases something, the blogger gets a percentage of the sale.

 Direct advertising is where the blogger is in direct communication with a brand and has been paid directly by the brand or company to place adverts on their blog.
 This does give the blogger more control than Ad Networks ads as they can choose what they want to advertise whereas in Ad Networks the blogger doesn’t have so much of a choice what’s being advertised.